Azure-Samples/azure-search-dotnet-samples/image-serving-example/README.md

 - A Microsoft Foundry resource in a [region supported by Content Understanding](https://learn.microsoft.com/azure/ai-services/content-understanding/language-region-support), with Azure OpenAI embedding and multimodal chat model deployments.
 Use the resource endpoint in the `https://<resource-name>.services.ai.azure.com` format.

 - The search service managed identity with **Storage Blob Data Contributor** at the shared storage-account scope and **Cognitive Services User** on the Foundry resource.
-At account scope, **Storage Blob Data Contributor** includes source-container read access and asset-container read/write access.
+At the account scope, **Storage Blob Data Contributor** includes source-container read access and asset-container read/write access.

 - The app identity with **Search Service Contributor**, **Search Index Data Reader**, and **Storage Blob Data Reader** on the asset container.